 Heading up the kitchen at Duddell’s in London is chef Daren Liew, previously exec sous chef with the Hakkasan Group, with over 20 years of experience in Cantonese cuisine.
 The menu shares a new take on traditional dishes, such as: Ying Yang Prawn with Citrus Dressing; Smoked Black Angus Ribs with Red Wine Soy and Baby Peach; and Truffle Chargrilled Black Cod with Chinese-Aged Vinegar, Lily Bulb and Nameko Mushroom.

-Signature Duddell’s HK dishes will also appear on the London menu including: Guandong Crispy Salted Chicken; 12 Hours XO Beef Shin with Sea Vegetables; and Barbequed Iberico Pork with Honey Glazed Soy Bean.
+Signature Duddell’s HK dishes also appear on the London menu including: Guandong Crispy Salted Chicken; 12 Hours XO Beef Shin with Sea Vegetables; and Barbequed Iberico Pork with Honey Glazed Soy Bean.